 Hang Seng Bank | HK$1,500,000 | HK$400,000 |

-*As of 23 March 2024.
-Information provided is for reference only.
+*Information provided is for reference only.
 Please refer to the official bank websites for the most up-to-date details.

-What’s the difference between large value and small value transfers?
+What’s the difference between large-value and small-value transfers?

 Before the emergence of the “Faster Payment System” (FPS), Small Value Transfer Services were in place in banks to ensure the security of accounts by imposing a daily maximum transaction limit.
 But after the launch of FPS, some banks have replaced their Small Value Transfer Services with “Non-registered Payees Transfers”, while some still maintain the service, which allows payments to non-registered payees without the need to undergo additional security verification procedures for each transaction.

-If a user wants to increase the daily transfer limit of the Small Value Transfer Service beyond that of “Non-registered Payees Transfers”, he/she will have to register the information of the payee, including bank account number, mobile phone number, FPS identifier, email address and credit card number.
+If a user wants to increase the daily transfer limit of the Small Value Transfer Service beyond that of “Non-registered Payees Transfers,” he/she will have to register the information of the payee, including bank account number, mobile phone number, FPS identifier, email address, and credit card number.
 Once registered, the transfer limit can be increased.

 Default transfer limits of local banks